aquadatapod/river_rpbs/README.md

 1. Explore the macroinvertebrate datasets.
 2. Run the analysis scripts.
 3. Reproduce the figures and results reported in the corresponding manuscript.

+## Citation

+If you use this dataset, please cite it as:

+> aquadatapod.
+(2025). aquadatapod/river_rpbs: River RPBS an Macronvertebrates (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.17207303

 ## Notes